-- 8. Slide the mode switch to the RUN position. - 9.
+- 1. Move the Mode switch to the RUN position. - 2.
 Establish the normal process flow condition.
-For low-flow alarm setups, the status LED should be off.
-For high flow alarm setups, the status LED should be on. - 10.
-Establish the process alarm condition and monitor the voltmeter display. - 11.
-When the output signal passes through the calculated set point value, the status LED should turn on for low-flow alarms, off for high flow alarms, and the relay contacts should change state. - 12.
+For low-flow alarm setups, observe that the status LED is off.
+For high flow alarm setups observe that the status LED is on. - 3.
+Establish the process alarm condition and monitor the voltmeter display. - 4.
+When the output signal passes through the calculated setpoint value observe that the status LED should turns on for low-flow alarms or off for high flow alarms, and that the relay contacts change state. - 5.
 Reestablish the normal process flow condition.
-Both the LED and the relay contacts should reset. - 13.
-Disconnect the voltmeter from P1. - 14.
-Replace the enclosure cover.

-The alarm can be set for a specific flow rate.
-Follow the Liquid Flow Application procedure up to step 7 except establish the specific flow rate rather than the normal flow.
-The output signal will be the set point value.
-Determine whether the alarm should actuate with decreasing or increasing flow and skip to the appropriate step 4 in Detecting Decreasing Flow or Detecting Increasing Flow, respectfully.
-Enter the specific flow rate value as the set point.
-Then continue with steps 5 through 14.
+Observe that the LED and the relay contacts reset. - 6.
+Disconnect the voltmeter from P1. - 7.
+Replace the enclosure cover. - Note: The alarm can be set for a specific flow rate.
+Follow the Liquid Flow Applications procedure up to step 7 except establish the specific flow rate rather than the normal flow.
+The output signal will be the setpoint value.
+Determine whether the alarm should actuate with decreasing or increasing flow and skip to the appropriate step 4 in Detecting Decreasing Flow or Detecting Increasing Flow respectively.
+Enter the specific flow rate value as the setpoint.
+Then continue with the rest of the procedure.

-The relay logic default configuration is set for the relay coil to be de-energized when the flow signal voltage is greater than the set point value. (i.e., Assume that the normal process flow condition has been established.
-In this state, the relay coil will be energized if the alarm has been set for low-flow detection and de-energized if the alarm has been set for high flow detection.)
-A recommendation is to have the relay coils energized when the process condition is normal.
-This will enable the alarm to close or open the contacts in case of a power failure.
+The default relay logic configuration is for the relay coil to be de-energized when the flow signal voltage is greater than the setpoint value; i.e., in a normal process flow condition the relay coil is energized if the alarm has been set for low-flow detection and de-energized if the alarm has been set for high flow detection.
+It is recommended to have the relay coils energized when the process condition is normal.
+This lets the relay go into a fail-safe alarm state in case of a power failure.